Quick Links

 Statutory Framework for the Early Years Foundation Stage, Department for Education, 2012

-The UN conventions on the Rights of the Child states that children have the right to a good quality education.
-They should be encouraged to go to school to the highest level they can and their education should help them use and develop their talents and abilities.
-It should also help children learn to live peacefully, protect the environment and respect other people.
-At Rathfern we believe this begins in the Early Years.
+The UN Convention on the Rights of the Child states that all children have the right to a good quality education.
+At Rathfern, we believe this begins in the Early Years.

-We aim to provide a broad and balanced curriculum, which will enable each child to develop personally, socially, emotionally, spiritually, physically, creatively and intellectually to their full potential.
-Each child is valued as an individual, and learning and teaching is based on the key understanding that children develop at different rates within the different areas of learning.
+We aim to provide a broad and balanced curriculum which enables each child to develop personally, socially, emotionally, spiritually, physically, creatively and intellectually to their full potential.
+Each child is valued as an individual, and learning and teaching is based on the key understanding that children develop at different rates across different areas of learning.

-We understand that resilience is a key factor in determining children’s success in life.
-We are committed to continuously promoting resilience through working with all our children and families.
+We understand that resilience is a key factor in determining children’s success in life and we are committed to continuously promoting resilience through working with all our children and families.

 Therefore, at Rathfern we aim to:

-• provide a safe, aspirational, challenging, stimulating and caring environment which is responsive to the needs of all children;
+• provide a safe, aspirational, challenging, stimulating and caring environment responsive to the needs of all children

-• provide opportunities for children to learn to learn through using learning attributes and promoting learning conversations and continuous opportunities for learning reflection;
+• provide opportunities for children to learn to learn through using learning attributes and promoting learning conversations and reflection

-• use and value what each child can do, assessing their individual needs and ensuring each child makes progress;
+• use and value what each child can do, assessing needs and ensuring progress

-• work in partnership with parents and carers and value their contributions and challenge when necessary;
+• work in partnership with parents and carers, valuing contributions and challenge when necessary

-• ensure that all children feel equal, valued, respected and included
+• ensure all children feel equal, valued, respected and included

-Within the EYFS there are two Reception classes and one Nursery class (am and pm) which has 16 children attending full time.
-There are currently 3 teachers, 2 Nursery nurses and 5 teaching assistants staffing the EYFS.
+Within the EYFS there are two Reception classes and one Nursery class (am/pm) with 16 full–time places.
+There are 3 teachers, 2 nursery nurses and 5 teaching assistants.
 The EYFS leader is a member of the Senior Leadership Team.
-Each classroom is equipped with an interactive whiteboard and a visualiser.
-Each member of the team has an iPod/iPad to capture learning electronically using the online Tapestry platform.
-Children also have access to iPads to support their learning.

 • A Unique Child